maxrp/conf.sh/README.md

-Older systems may only provide `command -v` as part of User Portability Utilities as it was flagged in [The Open Group Base Specifications Issue 6/ POSIX.1-2004][1], by [The Open Group Base Specifications Issue 7/POSIX.1-2008][2] it was standard. `checkbashisms` will complain about this.
+Older systems may only provide `command -v` as part of User Portability Utilities as it was flagged in [The Open Group Base Specifications Issue 6/ POSIX.1-2004][1], by [The Open Group Base Specifications Issue 7/POSIX.1-2008][2] it was standard.
+Some versions of `checkbashisms` will complain about this, however we check for this extension early on in the script.

 ## Usage
 ```